How To Survive A Painful Let-Down

 To do this:

-- alternate to the other breast on the next feeding; but again, feed from one breast only.
+- alternate to the other breast on the next feeding, but feed from one breast only.

-By allowing your breast to stay full, it will send a signal to our body that there is too much milk and less should be made.
-Hopefully, the amount of milk your breasts produce will decrease within a few days.
-With less milk gushing through your milk ducts, there should be less pain.
+Allowing your breast to stay packed will signal to your body that there is too much milk and less should be made.
+Hopefully, the milk your breasts produce will decrease within a few days.
+There should be less pain with less milk gushing through your milk ducts.

-Painful let-down can also be due to a yeast infection, or other complications.
+Painful let-downs can also be due to a yeast infection or other complications.
 Ask your physician for more information.